willogy-team/insights--tensorflow/part5/README.md

     <em><b>Figure 13:</b> The ScoreCAM of the last conv layer (the last block). </em>
 </p>

-All the Chihuahua images in Figure 11, 12 and 13 have a strong heatmap on the dog's face.
-For Japanese Spaniel, the heatmap is on the region that has both the black fur and white fur.
+All the Chihuahua images in Figures 11, 12, and 13 have a strong heatmap on the dog's face.
+For Japanese Spaniel, the heatmap is on the region that has both black fur and white fur.
 And like in the SmoothGrad, heatmaps lie in the background for all three Maltese dog images.

 <p align=center>
     <img src="images/22_faster_scorecam_of_the_last_conv_layer.png" width="480" alt>